South China Sea

 Geography > Places in news > Places in news

 Why in news?

 - Tensions in the South China Sea escalated as China and Philippines traded accusations following two collisions between Chinese vessels and Philippine boats during a resupply mission near Second Thomas Shoal in the disputed Spratly Islands.

 - South China Sea is an arm of western Pacific Ocean in Southeast Asia.

 - It is south of China, east & south of Vietnam, west of the Philippines and north of the island of Borneo.

-- It is connected to the East China Sea through the Taiwan Strait and the Philippine Sea through the Luzon Strait.
+- It is connected by Taiwan Strait with the East China Sea and by Luzon Strait with the Philippine Sea.